kearutherford/BerkeleyForestsAnalytics/README.md

         thin, thin + burn (does not need to follow these exact names).
         The class of this variable must be character.
       - **site:** Describes the compartment where the data were collected.
-The class of this variable will be coerced to character.
+The class of this variable must be character.
       - **plot:** Identifies the plot within compartment.
 The class of this variable must be character.
       - **species:** As described above.